 How does GB’s continued investment in technology, from enhancing our data and reporting capabilities to utilizing AI and decision-support tools, support its dedication to service excellence?

 The bottom line is that these are decision-support tools.
-They enhance how we work, helping claims professionals spend more time thinking critically as opposed to completing repetitive administrative tasks.
+They create efficiencies and enhance how we work, helping claims professionals spend more time thinking critically as opposed to completing repetitive administrative tasks.

 JS: Like everything we do, our approach to AI is guided by our core mission to help our clients prevent, manage, and overcome the impact of risk.